 Eliminating wasteful activities is one of the most important prerequisites for building a successful company.
-This concept is an integral part of Lean thinking and it helps you increase profitability.
+This concept is an integral part of Lean thinking, and it helps you increase profitability.

-During his journey, Ohno described three major roadblocks that can influence a company’s work processes negatively: Muda (wasteful activities), Muri (overburden) and Mura (unevenness).
+During his journey, Ohno described three major roadblocks that can influence a company’s work processes negatively: Muda (wasteful activities), Muri (overburden), and Mura (unevenness).

 Based on his observations and deep analysis, he categorized the 7 types of waste (7 Mudas), which later became a popular practice for cost reduction and optimizing resources.

-In Lean, waste is any activity that consumes resources but brings no value to the end customer.
+Waste in Lean is any activity that consumes resources but brings no value to the end customer.

 In reality, the activities that indeed create value for the customers are only a small portion of the whole work process.
 This is why businesses should focus on reducing wasteful activities as much as possible.
 By doing so, companies can identify significant opportunities to improve their overall performance.